Khemarint/Network/README.md

 we have found from the subnet mask binary example Host = 2^4-2 and the number 4 is Host bit. after that, it will give us the result of BroadCast in decimal and binary.

-That's all >.< Thank you for Using this program.

 I do this program following the instruction of my Teacher.
 I did add a picture in this repositories which is an example of solving the IP address step by step in Excel.